 The First Call closes on 17 November 2019.
-There will be a Second Call, but submitters are strongly encouraged to answer the First Call to avoid disappointment if presentation slots fill up, and to take advantage of cheaper early bookings of flights and accommodation.
+There will be a Second Call, but submitters are strongly encouraged to answer the First Call to avoid disappointment if presentation slots fill up, and to take advantage of cheaper early bookings of travel and accommodation.

 Please note that only one abstract may be submitted per author.
 An author who has already submitted may, however, be listed as a collaborator on a paper submitted by a different author.